Nassim26/On-chip-ML-simplified/src/README.md

     return out_buf.copy()
 ```
 This function is called in the `forward(...)` member function of a copy of the standard Conv2D class of PyTorch (conveniently titled FPGA_Conv2D), whilst preserving its `backward(...)` functionality.
 This effectively decouples the forward pass (now taking place in the PL) from the autograd backward pass, much like a surrogate gradient for quantized forward-passes or for SNNs would be implemented.
 This allows for seamless integration into PyTorch pipelines.
+Note that the latency incurred by PS → PL → PS transfer promotes designs that transfer a lot of data in one go, as opposed to piecemeal approaches (e.g. recursively sending over one image from the batch).
+In theory, you could run a full DNN or several of its layers on the PL with a single call if you can distinguish between the intermediate layers' outputs by appropriately labeling/routing & buffering AXI streams, or by buffering chunks in PL-side memory (BRAMs).
+Of course, for inference-only architectures, intermediate outputs are generally not important and you can just discard them.

 ### Batch Parallelism via Memory Layout